 A survey of the nature and characteristics of the major environmental issues prevalent in terrestrial and aquatic ecosystems.
 Discussions concentrate on the causes and solutions to these problems.
 Note: Credit may be obtained for only one of BES 203, BES 204, ENSC 101 or ENSC 204.
-Prerequisites: BES 107, BES 108 and 3 credits of Chemistry.
-Students are advised to complete 6 credits of Chemistry prior to enrolling in this course.
+Prerequisites: BES 108 and 3 credits in Chemistry.